doodzik/dudzik.co/src/contact/success.md

 ---
-description: The personal website of frederik dudzik
+subtitle:    "You've contacted"
+description: "You've contacted Frederik Dudzik"
 keywords:    dudzik, frederik dudzik
+private:     true
 ---

 Thanks for getting in touch with me.
 I'll get back to you soon as possible.